- Resident Services

 Small trees need to be transplanted so they have room to grow.
 Each year trees are planted in new soil and larger pots.
 Trees are also moved around the nursery in order to make the best use of available space.
 Transplanting and moving are great tasks for energetic volunteers.

-Before trees are giving out to be planted in the community they are packaged.
+Before trees are given out to be planted in the community they are packaged.
 Using a wooden packaging device, 10 trees are wrapped tightly together in plastic wrap.
 Trees are then moved into an underground cooler building and stored there over the winter.
 This is one of the more challenging tasks to complete.

 Suggested Items to bring: